Trent was elected in 2007 and re-elected in 2011 and 2016 for the constituency of Regina Rosemont.

 Trent was born and raised in northwest Regina.
 He earned a Bachelor of Education at the U of R and has taken grad studies in education and undergrad studies in business.

-Prior to politics, working with an interdisciplinary committee, Trent developed and managed within the community a nationally recognized program for youth offenders of highest-risk, that successfully increased educational attachment and reduced recidivism rates.
+Prior to politics, working with an interdisciplinary committee, Trent developed and managed within the community a nationally recognized program for youth offenders of highest risk which successfully increased educational attachment and reduced recidivism rates.

 As an educator, Trent taught in high schools and led various new initiatives.
 Trent assisted in the creation of a new campus for adult students.
 Trent also led the development of a program for students displaying severe violent behaviours.
 Previously, Trent worked with a youth agency supporting at-risk youth.